act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 6

-This `div` element has a background image with a logo with text.
+This image resource referenced by the `background-image` property of the `div` element contains a logo with text.
 Logotypes are considered an essential exception.

 ```html
 <div